 Active, Not Passive Engagement

 This principle might seem simple on the surface but it’s one that often gets lost in the gulf between a mere event and an experience that truly engages.
-In this model of what Braunstein terms “environmental to human design,” a space is able to actively curate itself according to the interaction shared between it and the experience of the person within it.
+In this model of what Braunstein terms “environmental to human design,” space actively curates itself according to the interaction shared between it and the experience of the person within it.

 It Has to Be Live

-Experiences occur in real time — when is present and available to a meaningful moment in the midst of its unfolding, true and moving engagement can occur.
+Experiences occur in real-time.
+True and moving engagement occurs when your audience participates in the unfolding of a meaningful moment.
 Video may have killed the radio star but it’s no threat to lived experience, which experiential marketers have a mandate to create — otherwise, it’s just noise.

 Our culture privileges sights and sounds, not least of which because they’re the most portable and transmittable via media.
 But at least three other senses need to be activated to tell a whole story.
-Your experience should speak to the complete person and the way to reach them is through their senses of touch, taste, and smell as well as equilibrium, thermoception, and the flow of time.
-Post-digital storytelling requires marketers to not only engage the mind but the body too, which leverages personal presence into total engagement.
+Your experience should speak to the complete person.
+Reach them through their senses of touch, taste, and smell as well as equilibrium, thermoception, and the flow of time.
+Post-digital storytelling requires marketers to not only engage the mind but the body too, which leverages personal presence into the total engagement.

 As Braunstein sums up, “We are in an age of experience here and it’s here to stay.”